tcodes0/elixir-backend-example/README.md

 - `source .env` to copy vars to shell env
 - `mix run --no-halt` to start server

+## Changelog

+The goal here is to grow this repo up to a graphql capable backend.

+Some tags worth checking out (from old to new).

+### `simple-json2`
+Server is functional with router and JSON parser.
+See `lib/minimal_server/endpoint.ex` for endpoints

 ## Default readme stuff

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed